lbinan/gcp_merlin/README.md

 # Deploy Cluster
 Edit `slurm-cluster.yaml` and replace the network_storage `server_ip` with the `server_ip` of your filestore instance.
 Replace the remote_mount with the `/fileshare_name` .

+If you are running on Broad's UGER system, run `use Google-Cloud-SDK` before running the following commands.

 ```
 export CLUSTER_DEPLOY_NAME="slurm-cluster"
 export CLUSTER_NAME="merlin-cluster"